Deploy, Test, and Undeploy Message Flows

 Verify that the transmission routed the messages to the correct message flows.

-Verify that the messages are routed to the target system and that they:
+Verify that the messages are routed to the target system and that they were:

-Undeploying a message flow prevents future messages from being processed, or enables you to recover resources that are consumed by a message flow that you no longer need, for example, if your relationship with your partner changes.
+Undeploying a message flow prevents future messages from being processed, or enables you to recover resources that are consumed by a message flow that you no longer need.

 You can undeploy your message flow from either a sandbox or a production environment.